hunyadi/pysqlsync/README.md

 The collection of database objects represents a current structure, which may morph into a target structure.
 Some of the objects may be vendor-specific, e.g. MySQL has its own `MySQLColumn` type and PostgreSQL has its own `PostgreSQLTable` type.

 All objects are identified either with a local ID (e.g. namespaces and columns) or a qualified ID (e.g. tables).
 When the database engine lacks namespace support, qualified IDs map to a prefix, e.g. `canvas.accounts` (table `accounts` in namespace `canvas`) becomes `canvas__accounts` (a table with no namespace).

+## Dialects

+pysqlsync comes with several database dialects shipped with the library.
+However, it is possible to create and register new dialects that behave the same way as built-in dialects.
+In terms of capabilities, there are no differences between built-in and user-defined dialects.

+If you are about to write integration for a new database dialect, it is recommended that you take one of the existing dialects (e.g. PostgreSQL, Microsoft SQL Server or MySQL), and use it as a template.
+For more information, explore the folder `pysqlsync/dialect`.